-With the ever-increasing demand for a safe and reliable supply of potable water, combined with decreasing supplies and over commitments of our existing water resources, we are facing a serious water crisis in the western United States.
-This course explores the history and development of California water resources. legal and financial issues, water portfolio diversification, the role of groundwater recharge and management, wastewater reclamation and reuse, desalination, and energy conservation.
+With the ever increasing demands for safe and reliable supplies of potable water, combined with decreasing supplies and over commitments of our existing water resources, we are facing a serious water crisis in the western United States.
+This course explores the history and development of California water resources, legal and financial issues, water portfolio diversification, the role of groundwater recharge and management, wastewater reclamation and reuse, desalination, and energy conservation.
+CSU

-104 APPLIED HYDRAULICS 3 UNITS
+104 APPLIED HYDRAULICS

-Recommended Preparation: "C" grade or higher or

-"Pass" in WWTR 102 or equivalent.
+Recommended Preparation: "C" grade or higher or "Pass" in WWTR 102 or equivalent

-Study of the hydraulics necessary in the operation of water and maintenance plants and systems.
-The types of pumps used in water/wastewater service, their operational characteristics and maintenance, and the problems common to their use will be explored.
+Study of the hydraulic principles involved in the operation of water and wastewater distribution and collection systems.
+The behavior of water in closed-conduit pressure systems and open channel delivery systems and the types of pumps used in water/wastewater service and their operational characteristics will be explored.